A NEW MECCA

 LUMIN assisted in a screenprinting workshop with the local community of Riverside & Grangetown, creating prints of typographical designs created by Sadia Pineda Hameed.
 LUMIN also facilitated a dialogue-based book-making workshop including instructions on folding, hand-stitching and finishing books whilst having conversations around peace-building on a local level.

 For the performance event, LUMIN created a poetic performance written by Beau Beakhouse and performed as a duo, with accompanying sound experimentation and a floor installation responding to the crypt beneath the Temple of Peace.
 LUMIN also created the introductory film piece about the process of archiving; paralleling ‘the golden key’ used to open the Temple on its inaugaration with Maya Deren film resources.
-LUMIN finally created accompanying film pieces for artist/minister Stephen Lingwood’s performance on scripture, and for Abu Bakr’s performance on colonial impacts featuring a film that imagines the interior of the building collapse.
+LUMIN finally created accompanying film pieces for artist/minister Stephen Lingwood’s performance on scripture, and for Abu Bakr’s performance on colonial impacts featuring a film that imagines the interior of the building collapsing.

 LUMIN, Beau W Beakhouse, Sadia Pineda Hameed, Gentle/Radical, Rabab Ghazoul, Owen Griffiths, Radha Patel, Stephen Lingwood, Abu Bakr